Full Power AM and FM, Low Power FM, and FM Translator Stations:

 Related Filings and Materials

 Successfully navigating the license renewal application also requires stations to certify that the rest of their regulatory house is in order.
-For example, applicants must certify that they have timely made other regulatory filings, such as their Biennial Ownership Report on FCC Form 2100, Schedule 323 or 323-E, confirm that their advertising agreements do not discriminate on the basis of race or gender and contain non-discrimination clauses, and that they have placed all required items in their Public Inspection File at the times required.
+For example, applicants must also certify that they have timely made other regulatory filings, such as the Biennial Ownership Report on FCC Form 2100, Schedule 323 or 323-E, and confirm that their advertising agreements do not discriminate on the basis of race or gender and contain non-discrimination clauses.
+Applicants must also certify that they have placed all items required to be in the station’s Public Inspection File in the File, and that they have done so on a timely basis.
+Public File violations have traditionally been a significant cause of fines at license renewal time.
+As the Public Inspection File is now online, stations are reminded that third-parties are now able to easily review and confirm the timeliness of Public File documents.
 As with all other certifications in the application form, stations must accurately respond and be prepared to provide documentation supporting their certifications if later requested by the FCC.

 Certifications for Full Power TV and Class A TV Stations Only

-While there is significant overlap between the certifications included in both radio and TV license renewal applications, an important portion of the application form is specific to full power TV and Class A TV stations, and concerns certifications regarding children’s television programming obligations.
+While there is significant overlap between the certifications included in both the radio and TV applications, an important portion of the license renewal application specific to full power TV and Class A TV stations concerns certifications regarding the station’s children’s television programming obligations.

 The Children’s Television Act of 1990 provides that commercial full power TV and Class A TV stations must: (1) limit the amount of commercial matter aired during programming designed for children ages 12 and under, and (2) air programming responsive to the educational and informational needs of children ages 16 and under.
-While stations have an on-going requirement to submit Children’s Television Programming Reports to the FCC and place commercial limits certifications demonstrating their compliance with these requirements in their Public Inspection Files on a quarterly or annual basis,1 the license renewal application requires applicants to further certify that these obligations have been met over the entire license term and to explain any instances of noncompliance.
-Stations can find additional information regarding the children’s television programming and reporting obligations in our most recent Children’s Television Programming Advisory.
+While stations have been required to submit Children’s Television Programming Reports and commercial limits certifications demonstrating their compliance with these requirements on a quarterly or annual basis, the license renewal application requires applicants to further certify that these obligations have been satisfied and documented as required over the entire license term and to explain any instances of noncompliance.
+Stations can find additional information on the children’s television programming and reporting obligations in our most recent Children’s Television Programming Advisory.

-Although noncommercial TV stations are not subject to the commercial limitations in children’s programming, and are not required to file Children’s Television Programming Reports, such stations are still required to air programming responsive to children’s educational and informational needs.
+Although noncommercial TV stations are not subject to commercial limitations or required to file Children’s Television Programming Reports, such stations are required to air programming responsive to children’s educational and informational needs.
 In preparation for license renewal, such stations should therefore ensure they have documentation demonstrating compliance with this obligation in the event their license renewal is challenged.